OliveiraRASO/Auto_maintainance_list/README.md

 feel free to use and comment

-in this repository u'll find an executable file (raw code), and also an Py code file. more updates coming:
+in this repository u'll find an executable file (raw code), and also a Py code file. more updates coming:
 - possibility to save to an txt or xls file;
 - new items integrated;